vkirch/100-days-of-code/log.md

 **Today's Progress**: Almost done the applied visualization section of FreeCodeCamp Basic Web Development certification.
 Wasn't able to get up early enough to code in the morning, maybe tomorrow.

 **Thoughts:**  Going to have to figure out how to code in the mornings rather than at night.
 This isn't working for me.

+### Day 5: August 28, 2018

+**Today's Progress**: Completed up to a quarter of the Applied Accessibility portion of freeCodeCamp web development certification.

+**Thoughts:** Still happy.